CompositeLight/currentRMS-helper/README.md

 - NEW: 1.13: As requested by Jed: You can now choose the level of alert given in regards to overdue inspections.
 Full = voice prompt.
 Short = An additional BOOP sound to give you a clue.
 Off = No audible warning given (but you still get a visual toast message).

 - NEW: 1.13: Helpful Cursor: The cursor will now automatically jump back into the allocation/scan input box after certain actions.
-For example, expanding or collapsing the tree of items, of selecting one of the option sliders like Mark As Prepared or Free Scan.
+For example, expanding or collapsing the tree of items, or selecting one of the option sliders like Mark As Prepared or Free Scan.

 - View options: Added tab buttons in Detail View to allow the user to hide Prepared items, hide Sub Rentals, and hide everything except Bulk/Non Stock Items.
 These hide the rows without effecting the display/sort order.
 When hiding Prepared Items, the parent item of an unprepared accessory will not be hidden until all its children are prepared.